mruiz7797/double-seven-guitars/docs/README.md

 ![Hero image on desktop](images/hero-desktop.png)

-On a mobile the title is presented vertically and a different image was used with a different ratio to make everything look more proportional:
+On a mobile, the title is presented vertically and a different image was used with a different ratio to make everything look more proportional:

 ![Hero image on mobile](images/hero-mobile.png)